This F-350 Truck Camper Cabin Is the Ultimate Alaskan Hangout

 This cabin is easily one of the gnarliest camper builds I’ve ever seen.
 Fashioned out of wood and set atop a 1996 Ford F-350 pickup truck, it even has a wood-burning stove for the frigid Alaskan winter.
 In fact, this truck camper has nearly all of the luxury of a full-size RV.
 Yet, it’s all squeezed into a highly functional 8-foot package.

 It’s an Alaskan home on wheels and it is ready for adventure.
 The unique and natural aesthetic stands out.
 So do the amazing geometric windows.
 But let’s do a run down of the build so we can see in a bit more detail what makes this truck camper cabin home the ultimate Alaskan hangout.

 A heavy duty Ford F-350 pickup truck

 This pickup truck cabin camper is mounted on a heavy duty F-350 pickup truck.
 It’s brought to your screens via YouTube channel Full Send Alaskan Overland.
 The F-350 is a heavy duty pickup from the 1996 model year.
-This is one of the trusty two-stroke 7.3-liter diesel trucks that still chug along.
-It has more than enough power for not only holding the cabin house on the truck bed.
+This is one of the trusty Powerstroke 7.3-liter diesel trucks with enough power not only for holding the cabin house on the truck bed.
 This heavy duty Ford F-350 can also tow a load.

 Plus, it got a nice 6-inch lift.
 That way, 35-inch all-terrain tires fit neatly in the high wheel wells.
-There is also the addition of airbags into the suspension to keep the weight of the truck camper cabin house off the suspension coils.
+There is also the addition of airbags into the rear suspension to keep the weight of the truck camper cabin house off the springs and stabilize the vehicle.
 This camper is made right.
 Therefore, it isn’t exactly as light as some of the near-cardboard commercial campers.